-- (d) thermometer that will allow him or her to measure his or her temperature daily; - (e) access to the internet and a phone that allows the daily reporting of symptoms; - (f) access to a private physician that he or she can contact should he or she be in need of medical advice or care; and - (g) a contact number where he or she can be reached during the period of self quarantine or selfisolation. - (2) If a person's application is approved by the Director-General: Health he or she will be allowed to self-quarantine or isolate on arrival and will be subjected to health reporting protocols and regular follow-ups by the Department of Health.
+- (d) thermometer that will allow him or her to measure his or her temperature daily; - (e) access to the internet and a phone that allows the daily reporting of symptoms; - (f) access to a private physician that he or she can contact should he or she be in need of medical advice or care; and - (g) a contact number where he or she can be reached during the period of self quarantine or selfisolation. - (2) The 10-day period of quarantine and isolation applies to persons- - (a) entering the Republic without a valid test certificate who are subjected to quarantine; - (b) who upon entry, have been screened and found to be COVID-19 positive or suspected of having contracted COVID-19; and - (c) who are inside the Republic and have to be quarantined (either because they are suspected of having contracted COVID-19 or of having been in contact with a person who is a carrier of COVID-19) or isolated (because they are confirmed as clinical or laboratory cases having contracted COVID-19).